FriendsOfShopware/FroshOptimusMediaOptimizer/README.md

 # TinectOptimusOptimizer
 optimizing thumbnails with [optimus.io](https://optimus.io/)

+# WARNING
+optimus.io _improved_ their optimize-algorithm.
+This causes ugly texts on images!
+They also added a limit a limit of 3 images/second.

+# Description

 Converts JPG- and PNG-Images for best score in google-insights.
 Supports webp-optimization, if jpg or png exists.
 Works great with [ShyimWebP](https://github.com/shyim/shyimwebp)